-- 303.1.3 For other WPNS sanctioned competitions the Jury will consist of the following: - the NF appointed WPNS registered TD - the chief of competition - other NF appointed officials and/or coaches appointed at the Team Captains Meeting - For all events the Chief Classifier or his/her designee shall give specific information to the Jury regarding classification matters as required. - The Role of the Technical Delegate (TD) and Assistant Technical Delegate (ATD) at WC, WCH, PWG, and other WPNS competitions - 303.2.1 Authority
+- 303.1.3 For other WPNS sanctioned competitions the Jury will consist of the following: - the NF appointed WPNS registered TD - the chief of competition - other NF appointed officials and/or coaches appointed at the Team Captains Meeting - 303.1.4 For all events the Chief Classifier or his/her designee shall give specific information to the Jury regarding classification matters as required. - 303.2 The Role of the Technical Delegate (TD) and Assistant Technical Delegate (ATD) at WC, WCH, PWG, and other WPNS competitions - 303.2.1 Authority

 The WPNS TD is the delegate of the IPC to the organizing body and is a guarantor for the IPC that the competition is conducted in accordance with the WPNS Rules.
-The WPNS TD must be approved by the WPNS STC and must be able to speak and write in the English language.
+The WPNS TD must be approved by the WPNS STC have a valid WPNS TD license and must be able to speak and write in the English language.
 The TD has the responsibility to involve and utilize the WPNS appointed assistant TD and the NSA appointed National TD in the preparation, the carrying out and the follow up of the competition.
 The TD is responsible for organizing the work of the jury.

-- 303.2.2 Appointment - 303.2.2.1 For PWG, WCH and WC the TD must possess a WPNS TD-licence. - 303.2.2.2 For WPNS sanctioned National competitions and Continental Cups the TD must be a WPNS approved National TD, a WPNS TD candidate or WPNS licensed TD. - 303.2.2.3 For all PWG and WCH competitions the WPNS TD must not be from the host nation. - For the TD and the Race Director for PWG, the World Para NS STC will make a formal recommendation to the IPC Governing Board, who will make the final appointment. - For WCH and WC competitions the TD and the Race Director will be appointed by the World Para Nordic Skiing STC.
-For WC competitions, the NSA should appoint a National TD who is supervised and instructed by the WPNS TD. - 303.2.2.6 Persons holding a position of responsibility for a Nations Team are not permitted to be nominated for the position of a TD or Jury member for PWG, WCH. - 303.2.2.7 WPNS Race Director (RD)
+- 303.2.2 Appointment - 303.2.2.1 For PWG, WCH and WC the TD must possess a WPNS TD-licence. - 303.2.2.2 For WPNS sanctioned National competitions and Continental Cups the TD must be a WPNS approved registered National TD, a WPNS TD candidate or WPNS licensed TD. - 303.2.2.3 For all PWG and WCH competitions the WPNS TD must not be from the host nation. - 303.2.2.4 For the TD and the Race Director for PWG, the World Para NS STC will make a formal recommendation to the IPC Governing Board, who will make the final appointment. - 303.2.2.5 For WCH and WC competitions the TD and the Race Director will be appointed by the World Para Nordic Skiing STC.
+For WC competitions, the NSA should must appoint a National TD who is supervised and instructed by the WPNS TD. - 303.2.2.6 Persons holding a position of responsibility for a Nations Team are not permitted to be nominated for the position of a TD or Jury member for PWG, WCH.

+303.2.2.7 WPNS Race Director (RD)